Weight Loss Muscle Building Dieting Nutrition Workouts Cardio Weight Training Optimizing Strategy Motivation

 While I'm cooking up the food on Sunday, I'll also make a tub of green tea to drink during the week.

-Emergency Protein: it also helps to have some emergency protein sources for when there's just nothing else around.
-Turkey or beef jerky, green apples, high quality protein bars (we listed a whole bunch of alternatives in black book of secrets)
+Emergency Protein: it also helps to have some emergency protein sources for when there’s just nothing else around.
+Turkey or beef jerky, green apples, high quality protein bars such as Coco Chia bars (chia seeds can help you lose weight).

 2) Keep it simple- preparation and ingredients wise.
 You'll save time and calories.